 Ironically, most kids’ bikes with training wheels aren’t made to fit kids.
 Balance bikes are smaller, lighter, more narrow, and just fit small children much better.
 As a result, you can start kids on balance bikes much younger than a 12″ bike with training wheels.

 Lower minimum seat height: Balance bike seats go as low down as 10” off the ground.
 (The very popular Strider balance bike has a minimum seat height of 11″, which is also incredibly low!)
 The average 12” bike (the smallest pedal bike available) has a minimum seat height of 17”!
-Toddlers typically can’t ride a pedal bike comfortably until they are at least 3 years old, but can start to explore a balance bike at 18 months old.
+Toddlers typically can’t ride a pedal bike comfortably until they are at least 3, but can start to explore a balance bike at 18 months old.

 Ideal child fit: Balance bikes are very narrow and fit underneath a child’s small frame, which provides a much more natural fit than the vast majority of small pedal bikes.
 They are also generally not as cramped and have more room for growth.
 Basically, they’re much easier to ride and much more comfortable!
 Just look how natural our little rider looks on that balance bike!